gsoft-inc/wl-squide/docs/guides/setup-i18next.md

 # Setup i18next

 Most Workleap's platform application are either already bilingual or will be in the future.
-To help feature teams deal with localized resources, Squide provides a native [plugin](../reference/i18next/i18nextPlugin.md) designed to adapt the [i18next](https://www.i18next.com/) library for federated applications.
+To help feature teams deal with localized resources, Squide provides a native [plugin](../reference/i18next/i18nextPlugin.md) designed to adapt the [i18next](https://www.i18next.com/) library for modular applications.

 !!!warning
 The examples in this guide load all the resources from single localized resources files.
 For a real Workleap application, you probably want to spread the resources into multiple files and load the files with a i18next [backend plugin](https://www.i18next.com/overview/plugins-and-utils#backends).